 What would D-Day, the Battle of Stalingrad, or the moon landing have looked like… with zombies?

 This is the question that comics writer and illustrator Jeff McComsey answers with FUBAR, an anthology that reimagines historical events with, well, the undead.
-For the past eight years he’s self-published the anthology, which has grown from a side project of mini-comics into full-on graphic novels that are now sold at bookstores and comic book shops around the U.S.
+For over eight years he’s self-published the anthology, which has grown from a side project of mini-comics into full-on graphic novels that are now sold at bookstores and comic book shops around the U.S.

 The series began with FUBAR: European Theater of the Dead, a 188-page volume that put the Allied forces face-to-face with the walking dead.
 In 2012, McComsey launched a Kickstarter campaign to help publish volume two, FUBAR: Empire Rising Dead.
 The comic eventually landed on The New York Times Best Sellers List for graphic novels.